 Employment Policy

 The purpose of fully supporting our graduate students is to allow them to engage wholly in their scholarly work and to devote the attention necessary to complete their studies in a timely fashion.
-We expect that you will not be employed outside of Boston University.
-Graduate School of Arts & Sciences policy limits the amount of additional paid work that may be assigned to graduate students in any semester when they are appointed to a Teaching, Graduate Research, or Non-Service Fellowship.
-For this reason, we expect students with service fellowships to devote no more than 20 hours per week to their assigned activity.
-While we occasionally permit PhD students to hold additional assignments, this is an exception and requires advisor and administrative approval (refer to Boston University Policies).
+We expect that you will not be employed outside of Boston University during semesters in which you receive GRS support.
+The Graduate School of Arts & Sciences policy limits the amount of additional work that may be assigned to graduate students in any semester when they are appointed to a Teaching, Graduate Research, or Non-Service Fellowship.
+For this reason, we expect students to devote no more than 20 hours per week to their assigned fellowship activity.
+For this same reason, students are not eligible to hold a Resident Assistant (RA) position, a Graduate Resident Assistant (GRA) position, or a Graduate Housing Assistant (GHA) position with Residence Life.
+While we occasionally permit PhD & MFA students to hold additional assignments, this is an exception and requires advisor and administrative approval (refer to Student Work Hours for Employment at Boston University Policy).
 Under this policy, such fully funded students may be employed as graders or other similar positions for additional payment only under the following conditions:

 - The assignment does not exceed five (5) hours/week averaged over the semester; and